caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - Creating a new, `recipes_api2.yaml`
 - Creating a new directory structure for our static content called, `htdocs2`

-# Part 1, version 2: Setting up
+# Part 2.2: Setting up

 On macOS and Linux